Fossil Fuelled Parliament

 Fossil fuel companies are also able to use political connections to host events in parliament itself, which provides an opportunity to project a falsely positive image of their activities to politicians without public criticism.
 For example, in April 2022, two MPs hosted a BP event on parliamentary premises that promised a chance to hear about the company’s plans to ‘help the world get to Net Zero’*.
 The fossil fuel industry’s dominant position ensures that they are able to host such events while their opponents are not, creating an undemocratic imbalance in access to decision-makers.
 Fossil fuel companies should not have this kind of private and privileged access.

-See this post [post does not exist yet – also hoping to have it ready for EOD Monday] on our News page about a breakfast reception that Equinor hosted at the House of Lords on 22/06/2023.
+See this post on our News page about a breakfast reception hosted by Equinor at the House of Lords on 22/06/2023.

 *Source: private correspondence.